AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

    ![Setup Wizard: Welcome](images/setup-wizard.png)

 1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned [community administration permissions](xref:community-community-roles#community-administrators).
-Users assigned these roles can perform administration tasks for both their own tenant, but not the entire community.
+Users assigned these roles can perform administration tasks within their own tenant, but not the entire community.
 You can either accept the default roles or add new ones.

     [!include[details-choose-community-admin](includes/details-choose-community-admins.html)]